mgudala1/promptsgo-platform/README.md

   - **✅ Enhanced Error Handling**: Graceful failure recovery and user feedback
   - **✅ Admin Tools**: Complete bulk import and content management system
   - **✅ TypeScript Clean**: Zero compilation errors, full type safety

+  ## 📦 Prompt Packs & Content Protection

+  ### Pack Prompt Usage Restrictions

+  PromptsGo implements strict intellectual property protections for content creators who contribute to Prompt Packs.
+Pro users can create and sell their own curated prompt packs, while maintaining access to premium content from other creators.

+  #### ✅ What Pro Users CAN Do with Pack Prompts:
+  - **View and Study**: Full access to read prompts, see variables, understand structure
+  - **Copy to Clipboard**: Use prompts in their own AI tools (ChatGPT, Claude, etc.)
+  - **Save to Collections**: Bookmark favorite pack prompts for easy reference
+  - **Success Rate Voting**: Vote on effectiveness to help community
+  - **Template Variable Filling**: Use the interactive template forms
+  - **Comments/Discussion**: Engage with community about prompt usage

+  #### ❌ What Pro Users CANNOT Do with Pack Prompts:
+  - **Fork/Remix**: Cannot create derivative versions (fork button hidden)
+  - **Edit**: Cannot modify the original content
+  - **Portfolio Inclusion**: Cannot claim these as their own work in portfolios
+  - **Republish**: Cannot share as their own prompts
+  - **Commercial Attribution**: Cannot use in client work without proper licensing

+  ### Business Rationale

+  **Protects Content Creators:**
+  - Prompt pack creators retain attribution and IP rights
+  - Prevents their work from being claimed by others
+  - Maintains exclusivity and perceived value of packs
+  - Encourages original content creation

+  **Provides Clear Pro Value:**
+  - Pro users can create and sell their own prompt packs
+  - Access to premium curated content from other creators
+  - Learning from expert prompt engineering
+  - Time-saving templates for common use cases

+  **Avoids Legal Issues:**
+  - Clear usage boundaries prevent IP disputes
+  - Professional content creators feel protected
+  - Platform maintains good relationships with contributors

   ## 🛠 Technology Stack

   ### Frontend